eraybasar/pesdk-docs/_guides/android/v5/introduction/demos.md

 ---

-Wether you just want to learn to use the PhotoEditor SDK or just see what can be build with it, we are providing some example integrations for various frameworks.
+Whether you just want to learn to use the PhotoEditor SDK or just see what can be built with it, we are providing some example integrations for various frameworks.

 ## Example app